403-html/mochawesome-json-to-md/CONTRIBUTING.md

 ### Usage

-You don't need to change manually version number.
-It will be automatically updated after PR review and before merging.
-It'll base on **PROPER branch** prefix.
+Before you want to merge a PR, first merge the main branch to your branch.
+Then set the `semver` label to your PR.
+You don't have to change the version number manually.
+Change will be based on the **your PROPER branch** prefix.